 I returned to the kitchen table and studied the toy.
 He looked so old and dirty and ragged, but that was what my sister liked.
-It gave him a sense of authenticity, she would say.
+It gave him a sense of authenticity, she’d say.

-I absent-mindedly began winding the key in the toy’s back, then set him down again to begin his performance.
-I rested my chin on the table so that my eyes were level with his.
+I absentmindedly wound the key in the toy’s back, then set him down again to begin his performance.
+I rested my chin on the table so my eyes were level with his.
 I could feel the tiny vibrations as his gears shuffled his feet unsteadily forward.
-My gaze drifted to and fro, following the oscillating motion of his face as he danced, jerkily rocking back and forth, back and forth, always continuing his uncertain advance, as ponderous and unstoppable as…
+My gaze drifted to and fro, following the oscillating motion of his face as he danced, jerkily rocking back and forth, back and forth, always continuing his uncertain advance, as ponderous and unstoppable as—

-With a start I leapt from the table with enough force to knock over my chair.
-The little man, still standing at the far end, wobbled slightly, but remained on his feet, unmoving and lifeless as ever, his head resting on his left shoulder.
+I leapt from the table with enough force to knock over my chair.
+The little man, still standing at the far end, wobbled slightly, but remained on his feet, unmoving and lifeless as ever.
+His head rested on his left shoulder.
 What had spooked me?
 I looked around the room, but could find no explanation for it.
 I listened, but received no clue.

 I glanced at the clock.
 12:00!
-In spite of the cliché, I could not help but shudder.
+I couldn’t help but shudder in spite of the cliché.
 Where did the time go?
-I could not account for the last few hours.
+I couldn’t account for the last few hours.
 Had I fallen asleep?
-No, I was watching the dancing toy the whole time, I remembered that much at least.
+No, I was watching the dancing toy the whole time.
+I remembered that much at least.
 I shook my head.
 Time for bed, you old coot.

 I kept imagining I heard soft clicks coming from downstairs.
-Each time I would jerk awake and sit up for several agonizing minutes as I tried to remember if I had been dreaming or not.
-I must have been, for I had some bizarre memories that nothing but a dream could provide.
-I had been with the shopkeeper from the antiques store, and we were dancing foolishly atop a mountain of teddy bears.
+Each time I’d jerk awake and sit up for several agonizing minutes as I tried to remember if I had been dreaming or not.
+I must’ve been, for I had some bizarre memories that nothing but a dream could provide.
+I’d been with the shopkeeper from the antique store, and we were dancing foolishly atop a mountain of teddy bears.
 I must be crazy, I thought, climbing out of bed and locking my door.
 Why would I do such a thing?

 I lay down again, slipping under the covers and out of consciousness.
 I had no more dreams that night, and in the morning I attributed it to my locking the door.
-Why that should have settled me was a mystery, for I had never been in the habit of locking myself in at night, and I could name nothing that would have prompted me to pick it up so suddenly.
+Why that should’ve settled me was a mystery, for I’d never been in the habit of locking myself in at night, and could name nothing that would’ve prompted me to pick it up so suddenly.